 - Managing anxiety before check-ups

-If you don’t have a survivorship care plan, ask your surgeon, oncologist or specialist nurse for a written summary of your cancer and treatment.
-A copy should be given to your GP and other health care providers.
-This summary should include the following information:
+Ask your cancer specialist or nurse for a written summary of your cancer and treatment.
+They should also send a copy to your GP and other health care providers.
+This summary should include:

 - date of diagnosis